-We presented in this paper a method able to align a video with its natural language description.
+We have presented in this paper a method for aligning a video with its natural language description.
+Our video representation is mainly based on dynamic features, mostly disregarding the crucial aspect of appearance.
 We would like to extend our work to even more challenging scenarios including feature movies and more complicated grammatical structures.
 Also, our use of natural language processing tools is limited, and we plan to incorporate better grammatical reasoning in future work.
 Acknowledgements.
-This work was supported in part by a PhD fellowship from the EADS Foundation, the Institut Universitaire de France and ERC grants Activia, Allegro, Sierra and VideoWorld.
+This work was supported by a PhD fellowship from the EADS Foundation, the Institut Universitaire de France, the MSR-INRIA laboratory and ERC grants ALLEGRO, VideoWorld and Activia.